Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Conclusions

 \section{Conclusions}

 In this paper we focused on the problem of estimating metrics of systemic risk due to fire sale spillover in presence of limited information on the composition of portfolios of financial institutions.
-A full knowledge of the portfolio holdings of each institution in the economy is required to have a precise estimate of any risk metrics that, as those proposed by \cite{Greetal15}, is based on the mechanism of portfolio rebalancing through fire sales.
+A full knowledge of the portfolio holdings of each institution in the economy is generally required to have a precise estimate of any risk metrics that, as those proposed by \cite{Greetal15}, is based on the mechanism of portfolio rebalancing through fire sales.
 Nevertheless, such a huge and detailed information may not be available, especially at frequency higher than quarterly, making the estimation of systemic risk quite difficult.
 In this paper we circumvent the problem by providing accurate estimates of systemic risk metrics that are based on a partial knowledge of the system, more precisely only on the sizes of balance sheets and the capitalization of assets (or asset classes), which are much easier to trace.
-In this respect, we have shown that the largely diffused method of Cross-Entropy minimization returns, for the system under analysis, the Capital Asset Pricing Model and that it does a very good job in estimating aggregate vulnerability without requiring any knowledge of the underlying matrix of bank portfolio holdings.
-Furthermore, we introduced a Maximum Entropy (ME) ensemble that reproduces, on average, the CAPM and performs quite well in estimating systemicness and indirect vulnerability of single institutions, outperforming standard ME competitors.
-The estimation of systemic risk metrics could provide valuable information to any policy maker, but variations in systemicness and indirect vulnerability are difficult to interpret in absence of a statistical validation.
-For this reason, as a final contribution, we have proposed the ME ensemble as a tool to assess the statistical significance of systemic risk metrics.
-On a selection of banks of our dataset we documented that their systemicness significantly increased, with respect to the level observed at the beginning of the 2001, much before the onset of the 2007-2008 financial crisis.
-Even if deeper investigations are required in this direction, we believe that this approach could be easily implemented as an early warning indicator of systemic risk.
+In this respect, we have shown that the method of Cross-Entropy minimization does a very good job in estimating aggregate vulnerability and individual bank systemicness without requiring any knowledge of the underlying matrix of bank portfolio holdings.